qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 * **IMAGE_QUALITY** parameter is only used for JPEG images.
 By default, the JPEG compression is ``-1``.
-You can change the default per QGIS project in the :guilabel:`OWS Server --> WMS capabilities` menu of the :menuselection:`Project --> Project Properties` dialog.
+You can change the default per QGIS project in the :menuselection:`OWS Server --> WMS capabilities` menu of the :menuselection:`Project --> Project Properties` dialog.
   If you want to override it in a ``GetMap`` request you can do it using the ``IMAGE_QUALITY`` parameter: